Series 1: About Looking

 An unexplored idea

-Parallel to our practice at O52, I work in an interdisciplinary mode producing installation, sculpture, painting, drawing, photography, video and architecture by using a variety of materials and methods.
+Parallel to our studio practice, I work in an interdisciplinary mode producing installation, sculpture, painting, drawing, photography, video and architecture by using a variety of materials and methods.
 Even though we use digital and analog means in our studio practice, the final assembly of components of the fabrication process for an artwork or installation or building is still governed by the presence of the hand, even on the construction site, most times with the assistance of technology, tools and devices.
 I work on both series-based and program-based projects with intense personal involvement in all apsects of the artwork, design, fabrication and construction.
 And in my studio I continue to explore the medium of drawing as primary, dynamic and relevant to contemporary culture and creative thought.

 “Don’t ask me about this building or that one, don’t look at what I do, see what I saw,” Luis Barragan.